 If your need is that of speedy delivery and you like your shipments tracked, FedEx would make for a credible choice.

-However, be prepared to shell out extra as its services are priced significantly higher when compared with other carriers.
+However, be prepared to shell out extra as its services are priced significantly higher when compared with other couriers.

 Shipping to SouthKorea from the US with DHL

 DHL is a reliable global player in logistics.
 It ships to over 220 countries including South Korea.
-This German carrier has a strong international network and is trustworthy.
+This German courier has a strong international network and is trustworthy.

 When sending goods from the US to the Republic of Korea, the shipping option offered by DHL aims to deliver within 3 business days.
 Pricing is competitive for the services offered.

-DHL’s physical footprint is relatively small in comparison with other carriers.
+DHL’s physical footprint is relatively small in comparison with other couriers.
 However, it offers a free door-to-door service that aims to make shipping convenient.

 When to use DHL to ship from the US to South Korea

 If you are looking for a dependable player that promises timely deliveries and offers free pick-up services, DHL may be suitable for you.